Denowich/Denowich/README.md

 - 👋 Hi, I’m Den!
-- 👀 I’m interested in HTML, CSS and React.
+- 👀 I’m interested in JavaScript, HTML, CSS and React.
-- 🌱 I’m currently learning HTML, CSS and React.
+- 🌱 I’m currently learning JavaScript, HTML, CSS and React.
 - 📫 How to reach me denowich@gmail.com
+- I'm a beginner developer with no work experience.

 <!---
 Denowich/Denowich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.